siirila/react-workshop/README.md

 - [Matt Zabriskie][matt] for his [react-workshop][original-repo] upon which this one is based.
 - [React Docs](http://facebook.github.io/react).
 Some examples have been lifted from there.

+## Note

+This repository has been used to teach React several times and has been updated a few times as well.
+If you're following along from [this recording](https://www.youtube.com/watch?v=VZaQfb2y6BI), then you can get to the right spot by running `git checkout aca94d7` before running the setup script.

 ## Setup

 You need to have the latest [`node`][node], [`npm`][npm], and [`git`][git] installed.
 Then run: